Jean-Baptiste Troppmann

+Conviction and execution

-Convicted after a three-day trial on December 30, 1869, Troppmann was executed publicly by guillotine outside the gates of La Roquette Prisons on January 19, 1870.
+Convicted after a three-day trial on 30 December 1869, Troppmann was executed publicly by guillotine outside the gates of La Roquette Prisons on 19 January 1870.

+Impact on the tabloid press

 His murders, trial, and execution were extensively reported in the French press, and this reporting was a major milestone in the development of the French tabloid press (the petite presse or the presse à un sou.)
 For example, Le Petit Journal, the bestselling newspaper in France, more than doubled its daily circulation, selling 594,000 copies the day of Troppmann's execution.

+Impact on literature

 The Attorney General at Paris, Théodore Grandperret, gained much attention for his indictment of Troppmann.
 He receives an offhand mention in Mikhail Bakunin's book God and the State, written a few months after his execution, and his execution was witnessed and written about by Ivan Turgenev.
 A reference is made to Troppman in Rimbaud's sonnet "Paris" written in 1871; and also in Hopscotch by Julio Cortázar.
+Victor Hugo referred to him as an example of someone whom society perceived as a monster whilst at the same time perceiving the killers of hundreds of thousands as great men in his essay Pour la Serbie.